codefellows/seattle-ops-301d8/class-06/lab/README.md

 ### Part 4: Testing

-Now let's test and verify that the NAT is translating the IP address correctly and that we can access the shared folder from Windows 10 (external).
+Now let's test and verify that the NAT is translating the IP address correctly and that we can access the shared folder from the External Windows 10.

-- Mount the file share on Windows 10 (external).
+- Mount the file share on the External Windows 10.
 - Include a screenshot of successfully accessing the file share in Windows Explorer.

 ### Part 5: Topology 2